vlaaad/fhir-2-gql/README.md

 # TODO

-- union types for some references
+- union types for some references/codeable concepts
 - enums from some codes
-- abstract fhir types to graphql interfaces

 # Tests